dineshraj/blog/_posts/2019-10-16-make-the-most-of-iceland-in-8-days.md

 There are also some great stops along the way, the main one of note is **Pjadrurfoss waterfall**.
 It's a small waterfall but the setting and the several streams of water all frothing and flowing into the main river is magnificent.

-{% include image.html url='/assets/iceland/pjadrurfoss.jpg' alt='Pjadrurfoss waterfall' caption='Pjadrurfoss waterfall' %}
+{% include image.html url='/assets/iceland/pjadrurfoss.jpg' caption='Pjadrurfoss waterfall' %}

 The main attraction of the afternoon is **Vatnajökull National Park**, which is named after the biggest glacier in Iceland.
 It's about the size of Cyprus and  and the national park has guided tours up the glacier.
 You can't go on your own so you'll need a guide, which will supply the correct equipment to walk up this magnificant glacier.

 If you fancy something a bit more low-key, there are great hiking trails around the **Skaftafell** area of the national park, and you are also only about a 20 minute walk from a magnificant lake near Vatnajökull glacier, which has small icebergs floating in it, making for some fantastic scenery.

-{% include image.html url='/assets/iceland/vatnajokull.jpg' alt='Vatnajökull National Park' caption='Vatnajökull National Park' %}
+{% include image.html url='/assets/iceland/vatnajokull.jpg' caption='Vatnajökull National Park' %}

 Once you've had your fill of the Vatnajökull National Park, hopefully you have enough day light to admire the **Diamond Beach** (I didn't unfortunately!).
 It's an incredibly picturesque beach where the icebergs of Jökulsárlón wash up on their journey out to the Atlantic Ocean, giving a stark contrast to the jet black sand.